dogan-the-analyst/Model_Car_Warehouse_Analysis/README.md

-# Analyze Data in a Model Car Database
+# Model Car Warehouse Analysis

 - The database used in project is `mintclassicsDB.sql` file.
 I prefered **MySQL Workbench** in this study.
 So, using the "Import from Self-Contained File" option from the Data Import tool, use the script to create the Mint Classic database on your MySQL Workbench platform.